 The Purpose (Why it is done)

-Once we have adequately understood the phenomenon of human trafficking – how it is a heinous crime and involves blatant violation of human rights, it is time to act collectively and as contentious individuals to the best of our individual capacity in combating human trafficking.
+Once we have adequately understood the phenomenon of human trafficking – how it is a heinous crime and involves a blatant violation of human rights, it is time to act collectively and as contentious individuals to the best of our individual capacity in combating human trafficking.

-- Being well-informed about human trafficking – its nature, risk, manifestations and sharing knowledge, awareness and sensitising others about human trafficking issues.
+- Being well-informed about human trafficking – its nature, risk, and manifestations, as well as sharing knowledge, awareness, and sensitizing others about human trafficking issues.

-- Understanding that everyone is capable of discovering human trafficking situations if they learn to identify the indicators of human trafficking and potential trafficking situations (state.gov)
+- Understanding that everyone is capable of discovering human trafficking situations if they learn to identify the indicators of human trafficking and potential trafficking situations.

-- Reporting trafficking to authorities – local, state, federal government, international agencies etc.
+- Reporting trafficking to authorities – local, state, the federal government, international agencies, etc.

-- Supporting and participating in anti-trafficking initiatives taken by NGO’s – Volunteering or working with organisations that seeks to combat trafficking.
+- Supporting and participating in anti-trafficking initiatives taken by NGOs, such as volunteering or working with organizations that seek to combat trafficking.

-- Taking proactive actions to help fight human trafficking within one’s scope – for instance: If you are a student, organise events to raise awareness on human trafficking.
-If you are a researcher, develop an impactful research with an aim to generate and recommend effective policies for the prevention of human trafficking.
+- Taking proactive actions to help fight human trafficking within one’s scope – for instance: If you are a student, organize events to raise awareness on human trafficking.
+If you are a researcher, develop impactful research with an aim to generate and recommend effective policies for the prevention of human trafficking.
 If you are a business person, provide opportunities to trafficking survivors.
-If you are a journalist, write about human trafficking with an aim to sensitise as many people as possible.
+If you are a journalist, write about human trafficking with the aim to sensitize as many people as possible.